King Wen of Zhou: Legacy

 Many of the older odes from the Classic of Poetry (Shijing 詩經) are hymns in praise of King Wen.
 He was additionally a great hero of Confucius, whose followers played a significant role in shaping Chinese culture.

 Building on a parable between the Yellow Emperor and Guangchengzi in Zhuangzi, Wen is mentioned in Wunengzi during a discourse with advisor Lü Wang, where he convinces Wang the hermit to assist him in saving the collapsing State of Yin.
-It is justified through claiming that the virtue of wu wei (non-purposive action) in Taoism surrounds heaven and earth, whilst the virtue of purposive action inaugirates and completes things, thus how the Yellow Emperor and Emperor Yao became Sons of Heaven.
+It is justified through claiming that the virtue of wu wei (non-purposive action) in Taoism surrounds heaven and earth, whilst the virtue of purposive action inaugurates and completes things, thus how the Yellow Emperor and Emperor Yao became Sons of Heaven.
 In other words, if one is obstructed by purposive action, one cannot perform wu wei.
 This has since been interpreted as an example of early eastern anarchist thought.

 In 196 BC, Han Gaozu gave King Wen the title "Greatest of All Kings".